 An independent community committee will review the nominations and select the inductees.
 All nominations are due to the Office of the Superintendent, 110 E. Williams St., Danville, IL 61832 by Friday, September 9, 2022.
-A nomination form is attached.
 Three references must be provided for a candidate to be considered.

 It is expected that inductees have demonstrated achievement or service above and beyond the responsibilities of their normal employment.

 - Inductees who no longer live in the local community must have distinguished themselves with excellence nationally, internationally, or within a particular field or service to humanity.